azuredevcollege/chaos-eng-workshop/challenges/challenge-2/README.md

 You can also view if enough pods are still alive using `kubectl get pods -n contactsapp` in the namespace of the application.
 If your application is down - how long does it take to recover?

+Now, restart the node which you manually deleted using the Azure Portal.

 Take these learnings into account, when creating a chaos experiment in the next part of the challenge.
 ### Create a chaos experiment using chaostoolkit
 Now, let's define a chaos experiment to test our application against node failures.
 We will stop a specific node and validate that the application still works.
 Exactly what we did manually in the previous section.